Digital Health Accreditation in the Netherlands

 Results

-Alongside all digital health services, it saw an increase in use during COVID, and especially during the first lockdown period.
-Since in-person services started to open-up, visitor numbers have dipped, but the team expects to see an increase in use of digital services over the next five years, much as we might expect in the retail sector.
+Alongside all digital health services, it saw an increase in use during COVID, especially during the first lockdown period.
+Since in-person services started to open up, visitor numbers have dipped, but the team expects to see an increase in the use of digital services over the next five years, much as we might expect in the retail sector.

 Over the past year, there has been a great deal of work to ensure Good Thinking can complement other care pathways and services, and assist with demand management.
 For example, the apps that Good Thinking hosts can be prescribed directly by GPs.